Running out of ecommerce sales promotion ideas?

-18. Social follow for discount: Here’s a way to increase your social klout, open up a further avenue of contact for your clients, and boost sales all in one swoop.
+18. Social follow for discount: Here’s a way to increase your social media audience, open up a further avenue of contact for your clients, and boost sales all in one swoop.
 The technical end can get a little tricky, depending on the platforms and tools you employ, but this is a case where your “ask” (follow us on social media) is usually well worth the reward (a money-saving discount).
 Here again, you can get creative and test different approaches.

 19. Social post for discount: The larger the reward, the higher you can raise the bar on your ask.
 Maybe you want respondents to follow you, share something about you on their social media account, and leave a comment.
 Which actions would most fit your marketing and social media strategy?

 20. Refer-a-friend discount: Here’s a way to quickly grow both your mailing list and your sales.
 In exchange for introducing you to someone else who could benefit from your products or services, respondents get a discount.
 Variations might include targeting a specific item for the discount (Share your love of fishing and get 20% off the purchase of any Eagle Claw fishing rod within the next 30 days) or awarding a discount good for any item in your store.
 Did we say “test” yet?
 Each special you run can tell you more about your audience and their preferences, but only if you remember to test and test again.

 21. Affiliate discounts: These can range from an Amazon-style commission on orders generated by links from Amazon Associates, to tallying up the number of new customers referred by champions of your brand and providing rewards based on the number of referrals.
 Affiliate programs are one of our favorite sales promotions ideas, and can help lower advertising costs and enable you to reach a wider audience.